argilla-io/argilla/argilla/docs/index.md

 ---
-description: Argilla is a **collaboration platform for AI engineers and domain experts** that require **high-quality outputs, full data ownership, and overall efficiency**.
+description: Argilla is a collaboration tool for AI engineers and domain experts who need to build high-quality datasets for their projects.hide: navigation
-hide: navigation
 ---

 # Welcome to Argilla 2.x

-Argilla is a **collaboration platform for AI engineers and domain experts** that require **high-quality outputs, full data ownership, and overall efficiency**.
+Argilla is a collaboration tool for AI engineers and domain experts who need to build high-quality datasets for their projects.
 !!!
 INFO "Looking for Argilla 1.x?"
     Looking for documentation for Argilla 1.x?
 Visit [the latest release](https://docs.argilla.io/en/latest/).